 Commas have many uses, and, as a result, there are many ways that they can be used incorrectly.
-Three issues which appear regularly in academic writing are the comma splice, the missing comma and the extra comma.
+Three issues which appear regularly in academic writing are the comma splice, the missing comma, and the extra comma.

 The Extra Comma

 A comma splice is a comma that is placed randomly in a sentence.
 It often appears because writers feel that the sentence requires a pause, as a common way of teaching comma use is to describe them as a pause or a place to take a breath.
 While this is useful for school children, it leads to many mistakes in formal writing.
-A comma should never come between a main clause and its subordinate clause, a verb and its direct object or objects joined by a conjunction.
+A comma should never come between the main clause and its subordinate clause, a verb and its direct object or objects joined by a conjunction.
 These commas are all used incorrectly:

 - One should never, argue with a deconstructionist.

-- The song refers to holly, and ivy.
+- The song refers to holly and ivy.